 Articles

-IRB Player of the Year Posted over 12 years ago
+IRB Player of the Year Posted about 13 years ago

 So what do you think of the nominations for the IRB player of the year?
 The six players put forward are Thierry Dusautoir, Piri Weepu, Jerome Kaino, Ma’a Nonu, David Pocock and Will Genia.
 It looks an unfortunately biased selection to me.